jlee400/jlee400.github.io/_pages/about.md

 ---

 ### 🎯 My Goals
-To become a professional data scientist converting data into story!
+To become a professional data scientist, convert data into a story!